 “It is not the duty of the police officers to kill the accused merely because he is a dreaded criminal.
 Undoubtedly, the police have to arrest the accused and put them up for trial.
 This Court has repeatedly admonished trigger happy police personnel, who liquidate criminals and project the incident as an encounter.
 Such killings must be deprecated.
 They are not recognised as legal by our criminal justice administration system.
 They amount to State sponsored terrorism.”

-In disregarding clear directions such as these, the chief minister was sending a message out to the police, as the spate of encounters which followed makes clear.
+In disregarding these clear directions, the chief minister was sending a message to the police, as the spate of encounters that followed makes clear.

 Furquan, killed in an ‘encounter’ but whose bones were also broken

 According to the Muzaffarnagar police, Furquan had 36 cases and a bounty of Rs 50,000 on him.
 Budhana police station in charge Chaman Singh Chawra claimed that around midnight on October 23, 2017, they were conducting a routine check when two bikes refused to stop and instead started firing at the police.
 In retaliatory firing, Furquan received four bullets and died on the spot while his two accomplices escaped.
 The police also claimed they found a large cache of firearms and cartridges with him.
 Nasreen says that on October 22, she and Furquan had gone to Baraut, Baghpat to see her brother.
 Since Nasreen was unwell, he stepped out to buy apples for her and never returned.
 “The last two weeks since his release, he was with us all the time.
 How did he conduct dacoities then?
 After the encounter, even the newspapers published his file photo from 12 years back unlike the pictures of crime scenes in other encounters,” she asks.